 Jennifer Esposito, Ph.D., Interim Department Chair and Professor

-Faculty in the Department of Educational Policy Studies have expertise in the program areas of Educational Leadership; Research, Measurement and Statistics (RMS) and Social Foundations.
+Faculty in the Department of Educational Policy Studies have expertise in the program areas of Educational Leadership, Research, Measurement and Statistics, and Social Foundations.

 In addition, the Principals Center is administered within our department.

 The Center provides continuing professional development for Georgia State University graduates and other educational professionals from Georgia’s public and private K-12 schools with a focus on instructional leadership for schools that succeed for all students.

 Their professional development agenda is implemented under various formats which target principals, aspiring leaders and other practitioners interested in improving their leadership and school reform skills.